 “Tooth Nerve Damage Is Cumulative” Often With No Clear Etiology (Cause For The Problem)

 The tooth nerve is centrally located inside the tooth in a small-restricted room called a pulp chamber.
 The nerve is anatomically shaped like a tree: there is a trunk, limbs, and thousands of tiny branches that radiate into the surrounding tooth structure (radiating dentinal tubules which send pain and other signals via Odontoblast receptors, nerves, or hydrodynamics).
-If you have a history of nerve trauma, chronic irritation from habitual tooth to tooth forces, history of multiple fillings, deep decay, etc. (See List below), it’s likely and common that these chronic irritants will cause calcific changes to the tooth nerve AKA pulp space, which accumulate over time.
-Cumulative calcific changes reduce the size of the room and have the potential to constrict or choking off the blood supply to the vital tissues of the pulp and canals of the roots.
+If you have a history of nerve trauma, chronic irritation from habitual tooth to tooth forces, history of multiple fillings, deep decay, lots of dentistry etc. (See List below), it’s likely and common that these chronic irritants will cause additive calcific changes to the tooth nerve space.
+In turn, reducing the pulp room/nerver space.
+Over time, these cumulative calcific changes reduce the size of the room and have the potential to constrict or choking off the blood supply to the vital tissues of the pulp and canals of the roots.
 Not every tooth that has a calcified pulp needs a root canal, but it should be noted that the tooth pulp has a very delicate blood supply.

 Over time, with cumulative calcification, the pulp becomes prone to necrosis.
-If the irritants produce irreversible changes to the pulp, the dying rotting tissue inside of your tooth wash into the periapical boney tissue and form infections around the root tips.
-On the other hand, chronic irritants may accompany reversible clinical signs and symptoms that come and go and may never cause an infection.
+If the irritants produce irreversible changes to the pulp, the dying rotting tissue inside of your tooth wash into the periapical boney tissue though the root canals, and form infections in the bone around the root tips.
+On the other hand, chronic irritants may accompany reversible on and off clinical signs and symptoms, but not cause tooth nerve necrosis and not cause an infection.

 Is the Nerve Inflammation Reversible or Irreversible?